-Key barriers to inclusion of Gender, Age, and disability in humanitarian action:
+There are key attitudinal, environmental, and institutional barriers to inclusion of gender, age, and disability in humanitarian action, such as:

 - Environmental Barriers: Barriers include physical barriers to accessing the built environment, and barriers to information and communication.
 For example, if only one format is used to provide information on humanitarian services, instead of different formats, such as tactile signing, sign language, audio, or images, this could be a barrier.
 Information barriers may be less visible than physical barriers, but it is important to detect them, as they can exclude large groups of people.